pthu/sahd/docs/words/2urim_wthummim.md

 Only in a small number of reports, no outcome of the procedure is mentioned, even though the ritual was performed three times.
-Some of the sections describing such an unresolved oracular quest end in an extensive unwritten space, perhaps to make a later addition of the outcome possible
-(Orlamünde 2001:301 n.
+Some of the sections describing such an unresolved oracular quest end with an extensive blank space, perhaps to allow for a later addition of the outcome (Orlamünde 2001:301 n.
 42; Warbinek 2019b:143-47).
 Unfortunately, we can no longer retrieve how the ritual was performed.
 In a thorough study of one of the KIN texts (<i>KUB</i>
 5.1 + 52.65),
 Julia Orlamünde hints at the possibility that